MarkOvodov/FastRepository/README.md

 # FastRepository
 for the first task
-and for the first commit
+and for the first commit with different name